of Fond du Lac, Wisconsin

 Because of her fibromyalgia, Linda was accustomed to living with pain.
 Her adventurous life as a pilot and rock climber was long over and she had just gone on medical disability.
 But when she finally had to admit that her extended belly was not from eating her favorite cheese, she sought medical help.
 Following an appointment with her gynecologist, things began to move swiftly.

 Linda was diagnosed with Stage 3 Ovarian Cancer.
 Her surgeon removed 30 pounds of fluid and tumors that included portions of her stomach and colon in addition to a hysterectomy.
 The plan was for six chemotherapy treatments.
 Surgery had brought her CA-125 blood count from 1600 to 500.
 After two chemotherapy treatments, her count was down to 25.
 At that point, the medical bills started rolling in and Linda did not have medical insurance.
 She was so fearful – all of her applications for assistance were rejected – she had “fallen through the cracks” of government care.
 Linda felt she needed to make a choice: either quit treatment or incur tremendous debt.
 Linda had been so grateful for her caring, encouraging cancer team that she found it very difficult to tell them that she was going to stop after two treatments.
 Her team of doctors, nurses and, especially the oncology social worker, refused to give up on her.
-At this point the social worker helped Linda work through the necessary paperwork and Linda was granted assistance from Aurora Health Care Helping Hand Patient Assistance Program.
+At this point the social worker helped Linda work through the necessary paperwork and Linda was granted assistance from a patient assistance Program.
 It was difficult for Linda to accept such a blessing.
 She had worked hard for everything she had in life.
 She completed her treatment regime and was so thankful that her blood count returned to near normal.

 Linda’s life verse, Isaiah 40:31 says,” but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles, they will run and not grow weary, they will walk and not be faint.”